A bibliophile and attempted scholar, I have written and published several roleplaying books and designed the Dice & Glory system.

-My process in writing an actual play blog documenting my tabletop RPG exploits involves the process of storifying my session notes and rearranging events including dropping certain (hopefully) inconsequential details for readability.
+My process in writing an actual play blog documenting my tabletop RPG exploits involves the process of storifying my session notes and rearranging events, including dropping certain (hopefully) inconsequential details for readability.
 The Actual Play Blog in context to tabletop RPG gaming is as Let’s Play Videos are to video gaming.
 However, the hard part is reading your own notes and then transliterating them into a coherent story.
-The main advantage to a blog is that if you have a modicum of writing skill you can produce one by translating your gaming notes into a story-like form to entertain your readers.
+The main advantage of a blog is that if you have a modicum of writing skill, you can produce one by translating your gaming notes into a story-like form to entertain your readers.

 An Actual Play Blog is a blog entry that records the occurrence of and information produced during a single or multiple tabletop-gaming sessions.
 They can focus on what is happening solely in the game world, around the table in real-life, or switch between the two with equal or unequal focus.
-Essentially, they involve the textual recording of actual play sessions sometimes tracing a storyline or multiple threads that exist within the game.
+Essentially, they involve the textual recording of actual play sessions, sometimes tracing a storyline or multiple threads that exist within the game.
 There are three important ideas when dealing with blogging an actual play.
 These are in-game (diegetic), out-of-game (metagaming), and narrative.

 The Vital Points

 In Game (diegetic) refers to what happens within the game world.
 It is what exists for the characters inside of the game adding to and concerning their world, the world of the game setting.
 This type of content results from the exchange of information between the Players via their characters and the Game Master during play within the framework of the rules.
-It is world building, which occurs when details accrue and it is from this sediment that the game world emerges.
+It is world-building, which occurs when details accrue and it is from this sediment that the game world emerges.
 Reoccurring details (as do the framework of rules and GM consistency) provide stability to this game reality.
 It is from this material that you will harvest the majority of your story.

 Out-Of-Game/OOG (metagaming) material is the polar opposite of in-game material.
-This part of gaming is inextricable from the diegetic portions although frowned upon in some circles.
+This part of gaming is inextricable from the diegetic portions, although frowned upon in some circles.
 The metagame is everything that happens outside of the game ranging from table chatter to Players having their characters operate on information that only the player could know (a plot-hole in the world of cinema).
 Of course, the latter action is discouraged though at one time or another most if not all players have done this sometimes unintentionally.
 This includes the rules that govern the game reality as well.
-This part of the game also includes agreements of behavior including as to how Players should treat each other’s characters in game and the limits of tolerated character and player conduct.
+This part of the game also includes agreements of behavior, including as to how Players should treat each other’s characters in game and the limits of tolerated character and player conduct.
 This is where the real world and the game world collide and/or coexist.

 The Narrative content of a session concerns the element of storytelling that is within the game.
 This includes characterization and evolution that occurs during play based on Player choices and actions.
-Obviously, this also includes the main drive of the campaign and/or adventure as well involving the Game-Master’s writing and/or published material.
+Obviously, this also includes the main drive of the campaign and/or adventure as well as involving the Game-Master’s writing and/or published material.
 Note that not all narrative will follow a strict traditional structure where roleplaying games are concerned.
-Sometimes the narrative ends abruptly leaving behind unresolved elements as well some narrative threads not followed up by the Players, leads to a dead-end, or those simply forgotten in the shuffle.
+Sometimes the narrative ends abruptly, leaving behind unresolved elements as well some narrative threads not followed up by the Players, leads to a dead-end, or those simply forgotten in the shuffle.
 This narrative content will give your blog direction and form its primary story elements.

 In this context, the beginning and ending of a blog entry should be hooks that get the reader into and out of the entry with a sentence or two or a short paragraph.